AdaCore/RecordFlux/doc/Language-Reference.md

 # Language Reference

-The RecordFlux DSL describes protocol message formats based on types.
+The specification language describes protocol message formats based on types.
 For each type of the specification language a description of its syntax and semantics and an example is given.
 A simple variant of Backus-Naur Form is used to describe the syntax.
 Reserved keywords and literals are marked in bold.
 The following basic elements are used to describe the syntax of the language:

 *name*: A name consists of alphanumeric characters and underscores.
 By convention a name starts with a capital and after each underscore follows a capital as well (e.g., Mixed_Case_With_Underscores).